-South Tyneside College is an exempt charity under Part 3 of the Charities Act 2011 and from 1 September 2013, is regulated by the Secretary of State for Business, Innovation and Skills as Principal Regulator for all FE Corporations in England.
-The members of the Governing Body, who are trustees of the charity are disclosed on pages 14 to 17.
+South Tyneside College is an exempt charity under Part 3 of the Charities Act 2011, is regulated by the Secretary of State for Business, Innovation and Skills as Principal Regulator for all FE Corporations in England.
+The members of the Governing Body, who are trustees of the charity are disclosed on pages 13 to 16.